leomrocha/minibrain/ReadingList.md

 * (Submitted on 14 Jul 2016 (v1), last revised 5 Jan 2017 (this version, v3))
 * https://arxiv.org/abs/1607.04315

+Understand this paper better as it might have a few of the points I need for the NeuralDB

+Interesting take on the memory operations leading to a modular approach with a "compose" operation that tries to avoid *information collision* in the memory.
+The memory in NSE is of variable size.

+The approach here has some similarity to my idea of multi-level multi-temporal scales

+An approach like this one might be interesting in a second step where LSTM is used between sequential sentences

+The approach uses LSTMs, which means that training can be an issue (even though is well known how to train them).

 ### Generalization Through the Recurrent Interaction of Episodic Memories: A Model of the Hippocampal System